-like fentanyl increased.
+One of the problems in tackling overdose deaths have been synthetic opioids like fentanyl.
 Fentanyl is up to 50 times more potent than heroin and it is accounting for an increasing share of the illegal drug market.
-It has been blamed for a spate of cocaine deaths in recent months afte it emerged that quantities of cocaine had been laced with it.
+It can lead to deaths if other drugs like heroin or cocaine are laced with it.

 While deaths from opioid overdoses make up around 70 percent of all overdose deaths in the U.S., almost 80 percent of the recent increase in deaths were caused by opioids.

 When it comes to state-level data, Louisiana and South Carolina recorded some of the highest increases of overdose deaths in the twelve months ending July.
 Deaths in South Carolina were almost 44 percent above CDC predictions, while those in Louisiana exceeded projections by more than 50 percent.